Most businesses can reclaim VAT on the goods and services they purchase – but does the same apply to dentists?

 Many dentists are below this VAT-registration threshold because the majority of services they provide are exempt from VAT.
 You can choose to register voluntarily, however, and claim back input tax that way.

 You can normally recover input tax relating to taxable supplies you make, as well as supplies you make outside the UK that would be taxable if they were made in the UK.
+Accurate and timely VAT returns are essential to manage tax obligations and avoid potential penalties.

 You can also recover certain exempt supplies that are specified by Treasury Order, although these mainly apply to the financial or insurance industries.